robbtraister/live-reload/README.md

 The current approach appears to assume only a single server, rendering Step 1 moot.
 Step 2 (update), as described below, is relatively straightforward.
 Step 4 (reload) is currently achieved by terminating the master process, thus negating the need for Step 3 (process notification).

+For each of the option categories, the preferred approach is in bold.

 ### 1. Trigger Options

 An update is initiated by an API call to a running server.
 This call may be made as a standalone HTTP request or, more generally, through the UI.
 The incoming HTTP request is handled by a single child process on a single server.
 This child process must then notify all servers to perform the update.
 How should this notification be propagated through the system?